Alkestis Azakdi Bio

 ALKESTIS AZAKIDI

 Alkestis is a multidisciplinary interior architect working across interiors, furniture design and 3D visualisation.
-She works through a research-led practice, with spatial analysis and precise measurements.
+She works through a research-led approach, with spatial analysis and precise measurements.
 She excels in compact, challenging spaces, making every square meter count.
-Yet beyond the metrics, she places strong emphasis on conceptual design and spatial storytelling, aligned with intended use, carrying projects from brief to construction.
+Yet beyond the metrics, she places strong emphasis on conceptual design and spatial storytelling, aligned with intended use, from brief to construction.
 Her main goal: to sense, envision, form and compose experience.

 Born in Athens, Greece in 1996, currently based in Athens.